An open-source package manager for agent skills

 crew version

-Print the version string and exit.
+Print the version string.

 § 07 Taps